Searching for the best surf fishing reels?

-Penn has included the proprietary Dura-Drag system on this model, with the larger 9500 and 10500 models going up to a full 60-pounds of drag.
+Penn has included the proprietary Dura-Drag system on this model, with the larger 9500 and 10500 models going up to a full 60-pounds of smooth drag.
 That will stop pretty much everything but a bus.
 The sealed bearings and body keep it free of saltwater and sand, making it a perfect choice for surf fishing.

 The 2016 ICAST awards ranked this reel the Best Saltwater Reel of the year.
 That says something for it.

 The best part of this exceptionally durable reel is the ability to last for years with basic care.
 You can have a reel that will cast like new after five years if you maintain it well.
 It’s a very high-quality reel and will keep you in fish for a long time.

 The Quantum Cabo line of saltwater reels has an all-aluminum body and a titanium bail with a magnetic trip.
 It has the durability and muscle to handle most of what the surf has to offer.
 The reel has proprietary saltguard technology to keep it from corroding, and the bearings are protected with anti-corrosion coating.